 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a eARC edition that was published by Harlequin HQN on April 30, 2013 and has 480 pages.
+romantic suspense that was published by Harlequin HQN on April 30, 2013 and has 480 pages.

 Explore it on Goodreads or Amazon.